 You can get map directions, pay for almost anything, use Chinese voice translators, use the popular WeChat app, book Chinese trains, and so much more.
 In short, your smart phone can take all the most common pains out of traveling so you can focus more on having a good time.

-But to do all these things, you need network access for your phone, which often requires buying a local China SIM card.
+But to do all these things, you need network access for your phone, which often requires buying a local SIM card.
+A local SIM card is not only cost-efficient but also provides reliable connectivity, allowing easier access to essential services and applications widely used in China.

 For those who may not know, a SIM card (short for “subscriber identity module”) is that little card that goes inside your phone that connects you to local service (phone, text, internet).
 You may not know it’s there…but it is.